Best Car To Buy: What’s coming for 2022

 Electric vehicles

 Arguably the most exciting new vehicle of this year comes from Detroit-based electric vehicle startup Rivian, which will launch the R1T mid-size pickup and R1S crossover SUV this year.
-Starting at $75,000, the handsome pickup uses a 135-kwh battery pack with an estimated 300-mile range.
+Starting at $67,500, the handsome pickup uses a 135-kwh battery pack with an estimated 300-mile range, though a 180-kwh "Max pack" can provide up to 400 miles of range for an extra $10,000.

 The big and bold Hummer returns as an electric pickup truck with a three-motor setup and an estimated 350-mile range from its 200-kwh battery pack.
 The off-road ready truck comes with all kinds of cutting-edge features, such as the ability to crab walk, as well as classic elements such as removable roof panels.

-Note: This article has been corrected to reflect a starting price of $67,500 on the 2022 Rivian R1T.